 Engagement.
 You need to be actively engaged in this class.
-Engagement comes in many forms, but I expect that you will be interacting with your classmates, and with me, in class.
+Engagement comes in many forms, but I expect that you will be interacting with your classmates, and with me, both in class (in-person or Zoom) and in the online discussion boards.
 General engagement will be evaluated in two-week blocks-so you don't need to artificially say a thing every day-and it's ok if most of your engagement is via the discussion boards as long as some of it is spoken out loud.
 In addition, there will be occasional required interactions via Canvas that will be considered part of the engagement grade.
 Engagement makes up 10% of the course grade, and more than half of that (> 5%) is in the fortnightly general participation blocks.

 Lab work (and homework).
-The central goal of the course is that you learn to program, so the bulk of the work you do will be "lab" work before, during, and after class.
-On the graded assignments, a correct answer by the initial duedate is required for full credit, but up to 90% of the points can be recovered in later revisions by fixing errors in the first version-which is also an excellent way to study and learn.
-Graded homework will make up 25% of the grade.
+The central goal of the course is that you Collaborative learn to program, so the bulk of the work you do will be "lab" work before, during, and after our assigned class periods.
+This work will make up 25% of the grade.